belgattitude/soluble-japha/doc/notes.md

 > might be some use and perhaps some fun with it.
 >

+### Original PHPJavaBridge (Java.inc) differences

+- New API
+  - A fresh new API to allow future drivers and enhancements.
+  - A more intuitive and verbose exception handling.
+  - No global namespace pollution.
+  - For legacy code a compatibility layer can be loaded.

+- Performance
+  - Reduced memory usage and faster execution.
+  - Opcache friendly (no allow_url_open)

+- PHPJavaBridge refactorings (Java.inc)
+  - PHP 5.3+ namespaces, PSR-4 autoloading and PSR-2 coding style.
+  - Removed global variables, functions and unscoped statics.
+  - Removed most notices and warnings.
+  - No allow_url_open possible (security)
+  - Removed deprecated code.

 ### Credits

 This project wouldn't be possible without the PHPJavaBridge project leaders and contributors.
 See their official homepage on http://php-java-bridge.sourceforge.net/pjb/index.php.